learn-co-students/london-web-060319/32-react-pet-shelter/README.md

     down as props.
 App should be responsible for filtering this list based on the types of pets the user wants to see.

-- Should receive an `onAdoptPet` prop.
+- Should receive an `adoptPet` prop.
 This callback prop gets passed to its
 - `<Pet />` children components.

 ### `Pet`